dhaneshkumarTech/DhaneshKumarMeghwar/README.md

-- 👋 Hi, I’m @DhaneshKumarMeghwar
+- Hi, I’m @DhaneshKumar
-- 👀 I’m interested in Software Engineering
+- I’m interested in Software Engineering.
-- 🌱 I’m currently doing my bechalor's in computer science
+- I’m graduated in computer science from National University of Science and Technology (NUST) Islamabad.
-- 💞️ I’m looking to work on backend and collaborate in your projets
+- I’m looking to work on Full-stack Development.
+- Currently I am working on MERN stack.
+- Tech-Skills: HTML, CSS, C, C++, Java, JavaScript, SQL Databases, Firebase

 <!---
 DhaneshKumarMeghwar/DhaneshKumarMeghwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.